KWaniova/CalendarOfEventsApp/README.md

 The application uses the apollo client to communicate with the GraphQL server.

-Styled components - for styling
+Styled components - for styling.

+Uses server written in Python https://github.com/KWaniova/CalendarAppServer.

 # Getting Started with Create React App